January 6, 2025

 Confusion around these terms can prevent brands from understanding their customers’ buying motivations.
 As a result, businesses squander money on marketing campaigns that don’t resonate with the target audience.

 To be successful, brands must have a solid understanding of customers’ needs, wants, and demands.
 Knowing the difference can transform your business’s marketing strategy.
+Table of Contents

 A significant disconnect between the target audience and brand occurs when the brand presumes customers know what they need.
 But people don’t always know what they need and often confuse needs and wants.
 To get clarity, let’s look at the basic difference of each with examples.